-Get a Quote »We offer universal life insurance quotes from several highly-rated carriers.
-You can compare illustrations and proposals from many reputable providers in order to find coverage that best suits your needs.
+We offer universal life insurance quotes direct from several highly-rated carriers.
+We’ll help you compare policies side-by-side and find the coverage that best suits your needs.

 Other than affordability, the primary advantage of a universal life insurance policy is the flexibility it provides.
 Premiums are not rigid like most other coverages allowing the owner to adjust the cash value and death benefit (assuming insurability) throughout the course of the policy.

 Interest returns will be credited to the policy by the insurance company and are calculated based on the type of policy purchased.
 There are three “engines” that can be used to credit interest:

 - Traditional Interest Rate – These plans pay interest based on the guaranteed and non-guaranteed fixed interest rates credited to the policy.
 In this way, the interest rate will float and the policy may require additional premium when interest rates fall below certain levels.

 - Equity-Indexed – Policy growth in an indexed universal life is determined by the performance of certain market indexes like the S&P 500.
 Like an indexed annuity, this method is popular based on the safety it provides as the policy does not invest in stock, bonds, or mutual funds.

 - Variable – This is the most risky option as policy growth is determined by the performance of chosen stock and bond market investments like mutual funds.
 When the market loses value, variable universal policies can illustrate negative returns.